-Q. What is Advance Metering Infrastructure and why is it important?
+Q. What is AMI and why is it important?

-A. Advanced Metering Infrastructure Comprises three key elements: advanced meters, meter communication and data management.
-The combination of all three is vital to the development of a smart grid.
+A. AMI comprises three key elements: advanced meters, meter communication and data management.
+The combination of all three is vital to the development of an advanced grid.

 Q. Why do we need new meters?

 A. During the 20th century, meter technology did not change much.
-Older metering units on many homes and businesses today are similar to the meter that was installed 50 years ago.
-Advanced meters are modern, digital meters that provide information utilities use to manage the system more efficiently and improve reliability.
+Older metering units on many homes and businesses today are similar to meters installed 50 years ago.
+Advanced meters are modern, digital meters that provide information your cooperative will use to manage the system more efficiently and improve reliability.